New Books & Release Dates

 Q. But I’d pay the postage/costs . . .

 A. It’s not the cost, it’s the time.
-Sorting out postage, payment, addresses, etc isn’t particularly difficult, but it’s a hassle – my writing’s a one-man operation and I don’t have anyone to delegate this sort of stuff to, meaning that any time I’m spending on things like this comes out of my workday.
+Sorting out postage, payment, addresses, etc isn’t particularly difficult, but it’s quite time-consuming and any time I’m spending on things like this comes out of my workday.

 Q. I want to be a professional writer, do you have any advice?

 A. Some, though I’m not sure how much it’ll help.
 You can read my thoughts on the subject here (that’s part 1, so keep going).

 Q. I’ve written a book, can you read it and give me a blurb?